• Home

 • Tweet

-If you don’t have curves naturally, there are many ways you can dress to flatter your shape and look feminine.
+Based on my first hand experiences, as well as feedback from many of my customers, I have put together this guide to help you.
 The key is to wear clothes that can add a moderate amount of volume to your bust and hips, and therefore create the illusion of curves.

 Table of Contents